 Stanley!
 Where are you going?

-2. Use characters’ repeated actions to describe their personalities indirectly
+2. Use characters’ actions to describe their personalities indirectly

 Although Tennessee Williams could have a narrator at the start of his play saying ‘Stanley is an aggressive male chauvinist’, it would be odd.
 It would also pre-determine how we read him.
 Half the joy of reading is discovering the characters.
-There’s more excitement and intrigue in learning about characters by degrees, through not only description but dialogue and action, too.
+There’s more excitement and intrigue in learning about characters by degrees.

 In Zora Neale Hurston’s novel Their Eyes Were Watching God (1937), the character Janie’s grandmother, Nanny, is eager for her to marry a wealthy man Logan Killicks.
 Through small actions, Hurston shows first Janie’s uncertainty about marrying a man she barely knows, and then her discovery that ‘marriage did not make love’ that we’re told directly at the end of the chapter.
 Before this realization, we see small signs through indirect characterization.
 For example, when she goes to visit Nanny after getting married: